uniVocity/univocity-examples/src/test/resources/README_template.md

 Welcome to uniVocity
 ====================
-**[uniVocity](http://www.univocity.com)** is a data integration framework for Java that provides a fast and flexible foundation for the implementation of complex data mappings and transformations. uniVocity gives you much more power and flexibility than a conventional ETL framework.
+**[uniVocity](http://www.univocity.com)** is a data integration framework for Java that provides a fast and flexible foundation for the implementation of complex data mappings and transformations. uniVocity is free for non-commercial use and gives you much more power and flexibility than a conventional ETL framework.
 This tutorial covers the essential building blocks you can use to develop powerful data integration solutions.

 @@TOC